corelight/zeekjs/doc/index.rst

 .. note::

-   With Zeek version 6.0, the ZeekJS is automatically ncluded as a builtin plugin when Node.js is available on the build system.
+   With Zeek version 6.0, the ZeekJS plugin is automatically included as a builtin plugin when Node.js is available on the build system.
    The Zeek documentation received a section about `JavaScript <https://docs.zeek.org/en/master/scripting/javascript.html>`_,